 The fossils come from a great one lignite field located a short distance from the museum and the title of the museum recalls the mine employee who first picked up and saved the important discovery from destruction.

-Mining activity developed in Pietrafitta basin, with its baggage of "industrial archeology", understood not only as the history of the works and machinery used by industry, but above all as events of those who worked in the mine and thus the social history of a particular industrial and geographical context, constitutes a further element to reconfirm the cultural importance of the area.
+Mining activity developed in Pietrafitta basin, with its baggage of "industrial archeology", understood not only as the history of the works and machinery used by industry, but above all as the events of those who worked in the mine and therefore the social history of a particular industrial and geographical area, constitutes a another element confirming the cultural importance of the area.